MillerLabFTW/ShopBot-PDMS-Printer/README.md

 ![ShotBot pic] (https://github.com/MillerLabFTW/ShopBot-PDMS-Printer/blob/master/Pics/PDMSShopBot.JPG?raw=true)

 With an appropriate syringe mount, you can implement PDMS printing with this setup on any 3D printer running Marlin.
-We like the ShopBot for its robust construction and large build area.
+We like the ShopBot for its robust construction, high-precision positioning, and large build area.

 ### Documentation